-In order to recommend approval to the City Council of the Specific Plan Amendment, the Planning Commission must make the findings in WMC §14-12.904.
+In order to approve the Specific Plan Amendment, the City Council must make the findings in WMC §14-12.904.
 The findings with Staff analysis are below.

 Staff Analysis: The City's participation in Action Pajaro Valley (APV) resulted in grass roots community organization which put Measure U on the November 5, 2002, ballot.
 Measure U established the City's current urban growth boundary including the 95-acre Manabe Ow site.
 Measure U was approved by over 60% of the voters and was integrated into the 2005 General Plan in 2002.
 The 95-acre Manabe Ow properties were specifically annexed in 2006 to serve as a job creation area in accordance with policies of the 2005 General Plan that supported the development of light industrial properties that provide jobs and establish a small workforce housing component.